 Weavers from Scotland migrated to England with a dog called the Waterside terrier.

-It is said that people used to make sarcastic remarks about the dog coats that they were products of the loom from the clothing mill in which the weavers worked.
+People used to make sarcastic remarks about the dogs’ coats, that they were products of the loom from the clothing mill in which the weavers worked.
 Despite this perception, the breed flourished and was named for the city of Yorkshire, England, in 1870.

 The dogs were often used to rid the mills of mice and rats.
-The small dog could also fit into burrows of animals to chase them out.
+The small dog could also fit into other animals’ burrows to chase them out.

-Although there is little to no shedding, daily brushing and regular grooming sessions are expected with Yorkies.
-The dogs also have a propensity for dental problems, so get comfortable with brushing your Yorkie’s teeth.
-The ears should be cleaned and the nails trimmed weekly.
+These dogs also have a propensity for dental problems, so get comfortable with brushing your Yorkie’s teeth.
+As always, clean the ears and trim the nails weekly.

-Yorkies are also considered to be a great option for people with dog allergies and asthma.
+On the plus side, Yorkies are considered to be a great option for people with dog allergies and asthma.

 - Luxated patella